efchatz/Covert-C2/README.md

 16. ``` sudo systemctl restart caddy ```

 #### Extension
 Regarding the extension installation, we will need the ``` background.js ``` and ``` manifest.json ``` files.
 Before proceeding with the installation, it should be mentioned there is a different behavior in Chrome and MSEdge.
 MSEdge can load extensions from anywhere without any issues.
-However, when the malicious extension is installed and the user opens the browser, the browser popups a message named "Turn off extensions in developer mode." with a highlighted blue button that when it clicked it disables the malicious extension.
+However, when the malicious extension is installed and the user opens the browser, the browser popups a message named "Turn off extensions in developer mode." with a highlighted blue button that when the user clicks it, the button disables the malicious extension.
 This can be bypassed with the usage of "headless" mode which will be explained later on.
 The following screenshot demonstrates this popup message.

 ![msedge-dev-ext](https://github.com/user-attachments/assets/fbe16e82-0b43-4405-bcbd-8bff39c56c69)